lruepke/HTF_lecture/winter2025/_sources/lecture7/python-implementation.rst.txt

 You can download the code for this lecture here: :download:`ip_triangle.py <python/ip_triangle.py>`, :download:`shp_deriv_triangle.py <python/shp_deriv_triangle.py>`, :download:`mechanical2d_driver.py <python/mechanical2d_driver.py>`, and :download:`mechanical2d.py <python/mechanical2d.py>`.

-Excerices
+Exercises
 -----------
 Get the code to work and try to solve the following exercises:

-1. Modify the code to solve for a different problem, e.g., the pure shear problem with inclusions of different viscosity.
+1. Modify the ``MaterialParams`` to solve for a different problem, e.g., the pure shear problem with inclusions of different viscosity contrast.
-2. Modify the code to resolve inclusions of different shape
+2. Modify the ``make_mesh()`` function to create inclusions of different shapes (elliptical, rectangular, etc.).
-3. Modify the code to resolve inclusions of different densiy.
-This involves changes the boundary conditions to no slip.
-If you want, add a pseudo time loop in which GCOORD is updated using the computed velocities.
+3. Modify the code to resolve inclusions of different density.
+This involves changing the boundary conditions to no-slip and adding gravity to ``MaterialParams.G``.
+If you want, add a pseudo time loop in which ``mesh.GCOORD`` is updated using the computed velocities.
 This will give you a time-dependent problem with a moving inclusion.